 2. Torso twists

-Back pain is a major complaint amongst office workers.
+Back pain is a major complaint amongst desk-bound workers.
 Hunching over paperwork or your keyboard with poor posture can lead to lower and upper back pain and stiffness.
 A torso twist exercise can help stretch out constricted muscles and relieve the niggling aches.

 - Face forwards in your chair with your feet on the ground and back straight